 Following his career with the Chicago Bears, Rivera became an assistant coach for the Philadelphia Eagles.
-Rivera re-joined the Bears as its defensive coordinator in 2004, a position he held for three years before taking the same position on the San Diego Chargers.
-While in San Diego, Stephanie coached Courtney’s high school basketball team.
+Rivera re-joined the Bears as its defensive coordinator in 2004, a position he held for three years, and held in the Super Bowl against the Colts in 2006, before taking the same position on the San Diego Chargers.
+While in San Diego, Stephanie coached Courtney's high school basketball team.

 After three seasons in San Diego, Rivera took over as head coach of the Carolina Panthers in 2011, relocating his family to Charlotte.
 He ended up making Super Bowl 50 after a 15-1 season in 2015, but lost out to the Denver Broncos.
 Rivera also earned NFL Coach of the Year honors in 2013 after leading the Panthers to a 12-4 record.

-The Rivera family’s adaptation to Washington D.C. was delayed due to the COVID-19 outbreak and coronavirus pandemic, but the head coach has planned to get more familiar with the city in due time.
+The Rivera family's adaptation to Washington D.C. was delayed due to the COVID-19 outbreak and coronavirus pandemic, but the head coach has since gotten more familiar with the city.